bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 **Note:** Setting the `no-body` prop on `<b-tab>` will have no affect when `<b-tabs>` is not in `card` mode (as the `card-body` class is only set when in `card` mode).

+Refer to the [Cards documentation](/docs/components/card) for more details on card components.

 ## Pills variant

 Tabs use the `tabs` styling by default.
 Just add `pills` property to `<b-tabs>` for the pill style